 With heartfelt gratitude,

-Image Credit: Featured image provided by author.
+Image credit: Photograph provided by the author.